Gold Coast Model Railway Club Inc.

 The Saltwater Creek crossing is directly south of Helensvale Homeworld, at the bend in the creek

-Photo left- Coombabah Creek timber trestle bridge, 1964.
-South of Country Club Drive, close to the new Light Rail Crossing of Coombabah Creek
+Above left: Coombabah Creek timber trestle bridge, 1964 which is south of Country Club Drive, close to the new Light Rail Crossing of Coombabah Creek.

 Picture